jacob-church/signal/edu/v0/WHY_SIGNALS.md

 Signals share dependencies, all of those values will be calculated _in the order they're needed_--you don't have to worry about proper sequencing at all.

-It turns out these are great guarantees for writing web apps at scale.
+It turns out these are great guarantees for writing stateful web apps of sufficient complexity.